 Want to know how to make pancakes from scratch?
-If you want to stop making pancakes from the box, then this is the breakfast recipe for you.
-Cooks of all experience levels can make these pancakes taste delicious.
+If you want to stop making pancakes from a box, then this is the breakfast recipe for you.
+Cooks of all levels can make these pancakes taste delicious.
 Read through the tips on how to make the best pancakes, and then continue scrolling for the perfect pancake recipe!

-6 Tips On How to Make Pancakes From Scratch
+6 Tips On How To Make Pancakes From Scratch

 Test if the griddle is hot enough by sprinkling a few drops of water on it.
 If the drops dance and sizzle, it's ready.
 If your pancakes are browning on the bottom before bubbles appear on top, the griddle is too hot; whereas if the tops become dry before the bottoms are golden brown, the griddle is not hot enough.

 Do not over-mix pancake batter because this overdevelops the gluten, resulting in rubbery pancakes.
 Over-mixing also bursts the batter air bubbles, which are important for light pancakes.
 Pancake batter that is too runny equals thin, flat pancakes.
 Pancake batter that is too thick means it won't spread, and this results in thick pancakes with doughy centers.